Unsteady dynamics of a classical particle-wave entity: Unsteady walking dynamics in the parameter-space

 We identify three distinct unsteady walking regimes from simulations.
 These are (i) irregular walkers, (ii) oscillating walkers, and (iii) self-trapped oscillations.
 The first of these predominates.
 A typical trajectory of an irregular walker is shown in Fig.~\ref{fig: Ps space bessel wave}(b).
 Here, the droplet performs oscillations while walking and switches the walking direction erratically.
 In small, isolated regions of the parameter space, we observe oscillating walkers and self-trapped oscillations.
-In the oscillating walker state, the droplet drifts in one direction while undergoing oscillations in the walking direction (see Fig.~\ref{fig: Ps space bessel wave}(c)).
-These are reminiscent of the experimentally observed velocity oscillations of a walker at high memory by \citet{Bacot2019}.
+In the oscillating walker state, the droplet drifts while undergoing oscillations in the walking direction (see Fig.~\ref{fig: Ps space bessel wave}(c)).
+The oscillating walkers are reminiscent of the experimentally observed velocity oscillations of a walker at high memory by \citet{Bacot2019}.
 In the self-trapped oscillation state, the droplet traps itself under its self-generated wave field and performs periodic back-and-forth motion with no net drift (see Fig.~\ref{fig: Ps space bessel wave}(e)).
-The phase space dynamics for self-trapped oscillations shows a closed loop due to the periodic nature of the oscillations, while for oscillating walkers, we see a drift of the closed loop (see Figs.~\ref{fig: Ps space bessel wave}(f) and (d)).
-We note that such self-trapped periodic oscillations were also observed by \citet{phdthesisdurey} using their one-dimensional discrete-time pilot-wave model.
-Moreover, self-trapped states have also been observed when the walker is free to move in two horizontal dimensions.
+The phase space dynamics for self-trapped oscillations shows a closed loop due to the periodic nature of the oscillations, while for oscillating walkers, we see a drift of the closed loop (see Figs.~\ref{fig: Ps space bessel wave}(f) and (d)). \citet{Durey2020} also reported irregular and oscillating walkers (referred to as jittering modes in their paper) in their parameter space exploration of the droplet dynamics using a Bessel wave form.
+In addition, here we also observe stable self-trapped oscillations that were not reported previously.
+However, we note that similar self-trapped periodic oscillations were also observed by \citet{durey2018}, using their one-dimensional discrete-time pilot-wave model.
+Self-trapped states have also been observed when the walker is free to move in two horizontal dimensions.
 Here, the walker's self-generated wave field confines itself to a circular orbit~\citep{Fort_2013,labousse2016,Spinstates}.
+We note that, as shown in the supplemental material of \citet{Durey2020lorenz}, we also observe hysteresis near the boundary separating steady and unsteady walking.